ChainAgnostic/CAIPs/CAIPs/CAIP-29.md

 ### ERC1155 Asset Namespace

 The asset namespace is called "erc1155" as in [ERC1155](https://eips.ethereum.org/EIPS/eip-1155).
-It references ERC1155 assets in the eip155 namespace (cf. CAIP-3).
+It references ERC1155 assets in the EVM namespace (cf. CAIP-3).

 #### Asset Reference Definition